Florida Events for March and April 2023

 Web: https://www.cedarkeyartsfestival.com/

-PIER 60 SUGAR SAND FESTIVAL – World-class sculptors bring their most creative ideas to build stunning sugar-sand masterpieces inside a 21,000-square-foot tent, delighting guests at one of Clearwater’s most crowd-pleasing springtime festivals.
-This year’s theme is “A Blast From The Past,” so expect to see many works of art depicting scenes and characters from the 1950s through the 1990s.
+PIER 60 SUGAR SAND FESTIVAL – World-class sculptors bring their most creative ideas to build stunning sugar-sand masterpieces inside a 24,000-square-foot tent, delighting guests at one of Clearwater’s most crowd-pleasing springtime festivals.
+This year’s theme is “Dinoshores – Prehistoric Adventure in Sand,” featuring jaw-dropping replicas of lifelike dinosaurs right on the beach and – new this year – augmented reality and projection mapping.
 Families can hone their own sand-crafting skills by attending classes and speed sand demonstrations, then finish the evening with live entertainment and fireworks.

 Where: Clearwater Beach